Environmental impacts of fur farming: Sustainability

 Fur farming and the manufacture of fake fur both stress the environment.
 Fur farms use natural fur to create commercial fur products, and fake fur is obtained from other resources.
-Fur farms implement sustainable, efficient operating practices to mature minks, raccoons and foxes, using animal waste as additional fuel to power the farm and biogas plants which process poultry and manure.
-Energy used to create animal feed is partially used to create more energy, creating a positive feedback loop.
+Industry representatives describe fur farming as a form of agriculture that utilizes animal byproducts and renewable materials.
+Fur farms implement specific operating practices to mature minks, raccoons and foxes, using animal waste as additional fuel to power the farm and biogas plants which process poultry and manure.
+They state that animal waste may be used in biogas production to generate energy for farm operations.
 A 1979 University of Michigan study found that despite the environmental cost of fake fur, however, a farmed-fur coat requires 20 times more energy.
 The manufacture of fake fur requires petrochemicals (a finite resource), and the acrylic nature of fake fur requires a longer processing time than natural fur before it is ready for commercial use.

 Animal Welfare

 Animal biological function is impaired when normal behaviors are inhibited.
 Signs include increased morbidity, stunted growth, self-inflicted injuries, and abnormal behaviors.
 Five principles, known as the Five Freedoms, are used to determine whether animal welfare is being respected: freedom from hunger and thirst; freedom from discomfort; freedom from pain, injury and disease; freedom to express normal behavior, and freedom from fear and distress.
 In 2009, the European Fur Breeders' Association launched its "WelFur" program to perform onsite assessments at fur farms to ensure that the five principles were being followed.
 Its goal is to ensure that animals are being treated humanely throughout their lives.
 However, animals experience distress due to confinement.

 The minimum cage size for a mink is 85 by 30 by 45 cm – length by width by height – a total area of 2550 cm2.
-This size causes discomfort for the animal.
+Animal-welfare organizations state that this cage size may restrict natural behaviors.
 In the Netherlands, minks are bred in half-open or closed sheds with a female mink having an individual confinement pen.
 The mother gives birth once a year, typically in April or May, to five or six young.
 The young are bred, and are skinned in November or December.
 People for the Ethical Treatment of Animals (PETA) argues ethical concerns posed by the caging of animals in fur-farming operations as a reason to ban fur farming, noting that the animals are killed inhumanely (by electrocution, suffocation, gassing or poisoning) to ensure that their pelts are of good quality.

 Chinchillas, another common animal used in fur farming, can have the tendency to chew their fur under situations of stress.
 A study found that the fur-chewing trait has a wide range of genetic variability, but happens most often when the animal is caged.
 Fur farmed animals are typically kept in cages, which can lead to this type of negative behavior.